 Can I use the same translation for both WES and my IRCC application?

-WES has its own document submission process — you upload translations directly to your WES account.
+WES has its own document submission process, and you upload translations directly to your WES account.
 WES and IRCC are separate recipients.
-WES requires that translations not be sent in sealed envelopes and be uploaded digitally, while IRCC may require hard copies or specific upload formats depending on the application type.
-In most cases, the same certified translation (prepared correctly by a professional translator) can satisfy both organizations’ content standards, but each organization receives its own copy through its own submission channel.
-Do not assume that what you sent to WES has been shared with IRCC — IRCC receives only what you submit directly in your IRCC application package.
+WES requires that translations not be sent in sealed envelopes and that they be uploaded digitally, while IRCC may require hard copies or specific upload formats depending on the application type.
+In most cases, the same certified translation, prepared correctly by a professional translator, can satisfy both organizations’ content standards, but each organization receives its own copy through its own submission channel.
+Do not assume that what you sent to WES has been shared with IRCC.
+IRCC receives only what you submit directly in your IRCC application package.

 Get Your IRCC Translation Right the First Time

 Translation errors are among the most preventable reasons for a delayed or returned IRCC application.
-The rules are clear: documents not in English or French must be translated by an independent certified professional, accompanied by a certified copy of the original, and — if the translator is not a member of a recognized provincial association — accompanied by a properly executed affidavit.
-In Ontario, working with an ATIO-certified translator eliminates the affidavit requirement entirely, giving your application a clean, verifiable translation that IRCC processes without further questions about credentials.
+The rules are clear: documents not in English or French must be translated by an independent certified professional, accompanied by a certified copy of the original, and, if the translator is not a member of a recognized provincial association, accompanied by a properly executed affidavit.
+In Ontario, working with an ATIO-certified translator removes the affidavit requirement entirely, giving your application a clean, verifiable translation that IRCC processes without further questions about credentials.

 Professional Interpreting Canada provides ATIO-certified translations accepted by IRCC, courts, and hospitals.
-We cover more than 200 languages, serve clients in Toronto and Hamilton in person, and work with clients across Canada remotely.
-Standard turnaround is 24–48 hours.
+We cover more than 500 languages, serve clients in Toronto and Hamilton in person, and work with clients across Canada remotely.
+Standard turnaround is 24 to 48 hours.
 Our translations include everything IRCC requires: the full translated text, the translator’s credentials, the official seal and membership number, and a certified copy of the original document.